Using 'searchsploit' to Find Vulnerabilities (with examples)

 Code:

-searchsploit --explore exploit_number
+searchsploit --examine exploit_number

 Example Output:

-Use case 6: Update the local exploit database
+Use case 6: Update the local Exploit Database

 Code: